coverclock/com-diag-hazer/README.md

 sentences produced by a GPS "talker".
 While I used the BU-353S4 to test the software, it is likely usable for any GPS receiver that conforms to NMEA 0183 4.10.
 Unlike the Drover project, Hazer does its own NMEA parsing.
-It includes a gpstool to display processed GPS data.
-Hazer accepts NMEA sentences from standard input.
+It includes a gpstool to display processed GPS data. gpstool accepts NMEA sentences from standard input.
 The serialtool in the Diminuto project is a useful way to read data from serial-attached GPS devices like the BU-353S4.